ooni/probe-cli/docs/design/dd-006-throttling.md

 In general, detecting more precisely the characteristics of throttling either requires additional research aimed at classifying the stream of events emitted by a receiving socket under specific throttling conditions.
-A possible starting point for this research could be [Strengthening measurements from the edges: application-level packet loss rate estimation by Basso et al.]( https://www.sigcomm.org/sites/default/files/ccr/papers/2013/July/2500098-2500104.pdf).
+A possible starting point for this research could be ["Strengthening measurements from the edges: application-level packet loss rate estimation" by Basso et al.]( https://www.sigcomm.org/sites/default/files/ccr/papers/2013/July/2500098-2500104.pdf).

 An alternative approach would require the possibility of providing OONI experiments